0xPolygonID/docs/docs/issuer/credential-marketplace.md

 ## Ecosystem

-The Ecosystem page shows all the projects involved in the Polygon ID environment, be they verifiers, credential providers, or other organizations from the SSI industry.
-Those are organizations that really stand out with their solutions for the Digital Identity challenge by leveraging at least one of Polygon ID’s tools and products.
+The Ecosystem page shows all the projects involved in the optimism ID environment, be they verifiers, credential providers, or other organizations from the SSI industry.
+Those are organizations that really stand out with their solutions for the Digital Identity challenge by leveraging at least one of optimism ID’s tools and products.

 <div align="center">
 <img src= {useBaseUrl("img/credential-marketplace/ecosystem.png")} align="center" length="100" width="700" />